Richardson Electronics (RELL)

 5. Revenue Growth

 Richardson Electronics also reports its backlog, or the value of its outstanding orders that have not yet been executed or delivered.
-Richardson Electronics’s backlog reached $134.7 million in the latest quarter and averaged 2% year-on-year declines over the last two years.
-Because this number is better than its revenue growth, we can see the company accumulated more orders than it could fulfill and deferred revenue to the future.
-This could imply elevated demand for Richardson Electronics’s products and services but raises concerns about capacity constraints.
+Richardson Electronics’s backlog reached $135.7 million in the latest quarter and averaged 3.4% year-on-year declines over the last two years.
+Because this number is in line with its revenue growth, we can see the company effectively balanced its new order intake and fulfillment processes.

-This quarter, Richardson Electronics reported modest year-on-year revenue growth of 1.6% but beat Wall Street’s estimates by 6%.
+This quarter, Richardson Electronics reported year-on-year revenue growth of 5.7%, and its $52.29 million of revenue exceeded Wall Street’s estimates by 4.8%.

-Looking ahead, sell-side analysts expect revenue to grow 5.2% over the next 12 months.
-Although this projection implies its newer products and services will fuel better top-line performance, it is still below the sector average.
+Looking ahead, sell-side analysts expect revenue to grow 8.2% over the next 12 months, an improvement versus the last two years.
+This projection is above the sector average and indicates its newer products and services will catalyze better top-line performance.

 6. Gross Margin & Pricing Power